olinley/oliarchibald/src/blog/infinite-pages-and-escaping-crawl-traps.md

 The two times I ran into crawl traps were the result of code changes, which happened to be introduced during site re-designs.
 The first instance happened after migrating existing landing pages to a new CMS (Site A).
 The other occurred after an entire site was migrated to a custom Wordpress theme, although the issue only happened on category pages with pagination (Site B).

-On each site, code changes to internal link handling caused query strings to effectively sit within the same folder as the main directory, instead of being treated as its own entity.

-This leads to the unexpected bug, whereby accessing (certain) internal links appends the new URL path to the existing one, rather than directing to the new page.
-Infinite URL variants are possible, while page content remains the same.

 Enough waffle, let me illustrate the scenario...

 Googlebot finds an alternative version of a category URL (for the sake of example we'll use _/lyfehacks/_, which was an idea for a parody site I once had that never came to fruition) at the following address:

 > /lyfehacks/?random_parameter=wtf

-It's exactly the same as the canonical version.
+This parameter isn't used on the site, and doesn't even change the content.
+The page is exactly the same as the canonical version.

 ![](/images/example_01.jpg)

-All links on the page reflect the correct URL environments apart from paginated links, which still include _?random_parameter=wtf._ This error injects the query into the /page/ subfolder as such:
+All links on the page reflect the correct URL environments apart from paginated links, which still include _?random_parameter=wtf._ Subsequently, that query is injected into the /page/ path as follows:

 > /lyfehacks/?random_parameter=wtfpage/2/

-Googlebot accesses 'page 2' but the content remains the same.
+Googlebot accesses 'page 2', yet the content remains the same.

 ![](/images/example_02.jpg)